praveenkumarsh/UniversalApp/FileManager/README.md

 * `POST /api/files/upload` – Upload a file
 * `GET /api/files/{id}` – Download file
+* `GET /api/files` – List all files for the authenticated user
-* `GET /api/files/user` – List all files for the authenticated user
+* `GET /api/files/recyclebin` – List all recyclebin files for the authenticated user
+* `DELETE /api/files/recyclebin` – Delete all recyclebin files for the authenticated user
+* `DELETE /api/files/{fileName}` – Move file to recyclebin for the authenticated user
+* `DELETE /api/files/{fileName}/hard` – Permanent Delete file from recyclebin for the authenticated user
+* `OUT /api/files/{fileName}/restore` – Restore deleted file file from recyclebin for the authenticated user

 > All endpoints require JWT Authorization in the `Authorization` header.